ericluwj/ericluwj.github.io/_posts/2016-12-07-configuring-an-application-load-balancer-on-aws-elastic-beanstalk.markdown

 (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

 AWS Elastic Beanstalk used to only support a very basic **classic load balancer** which does pretty much a good job.
-But with respect to new full stack applications that incorporate both an API server and a web server that renders the client side application, the classic load balancer is clearly lacking in functionality.
+But with incoming full stack applications that incorporate both an API server and a web server that renders the client side application, the classic load balancer is clearly not the best tool for them.

 So here some of the powerful features that the **application load balancer** has that surpasses the **classic load balancer**: